erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

 as a positional argument.
 An example of this type of JSON can be seen in the codeblock later in this document.

-As explained in the XXX section, the json file is a heirarchical dictionary.
+As explained in the Configuration of :doc:`MRS Processing <mrs_processing_details.rst>` section, the json file is a heirarchical dictionary.
 At the first level of the heirarchy, the keys describe one grouping of processing settings.
 For HBCD these two keys are "HERCULES" and "unedited".
 These names are provided by the user to describe the acquisition/processing